develop-biology/language.development/README.md

 ```

 ## Initialization
 There are several means by which you might create a constructor.
-Destructors do not exist in Native Biology Code but can likewise be accomplished by having a caller call some destructor method.
+Destructors do not exist in Eons Language of Development but can likewise be accomplished by having a caller call some destructor method.

 The easiest way to create a constructor is simply define a TF for your class.
 For example, we can break the above example of `AnimalTF`'s call to `makeNoise()` into 2 TFs: a static initialization and functional initialization: